fredfeng/CS162/homework/hw3/README.md

 **Problem (⭐️bonus⭐️, 0.5 point)**:
 In $\lambda^+$:
 1. Implement the encoding of `Leaf` and that of the `Node` constructor.
 2. Implement a function `size` that computes the size of encoded binary trees, without using `fix` or `rec`.
-Your function should return a native integer, instead of encoded natural numbers.
+Your function should return encoded natural numbers, instead of native integers.

 Provide your solutions in `lib/meta/encodings.ml`.
 We have provided a `dec_tree` function (defined in `lib/meta/meta.ml`) that converts an encoded binary tree to a native list: leaves are mapped to `Nil`, and a node with value `v`, left subtree `l`, and right subtree `r` is mapped to the list `v::(l::r)`.